SuparnoB/EBook_Recomm/readme.md

-The basic idea behind analysing the Goodreads dataset is to get a fair idea about the relationships between the multiple attributes a book might have, such as:the aggregrate rating of each book, the trend of the authors over the years and books with numerous languages.
-With over a hundred thousand ratings, there are books which just tend to become popular as each day seems to pass.

 We've always conisdered the magical persona books seem to hold, and with this notebook, we step out on a journey to see what kind of books really drives people to read in this era of modern smart devices.

 With such a vast, overwhelming number of factors, we'll go over such demographics: